Data dimensions and options

 - Instantaneous values are at the beginning of a segment.

 The available variables correspond to those of the Weather Research & Forecasting (WRF) model and the additional microclimate model.
 Additional details are provided in Levy et al. (2016).
-All variables include a time dimension and some variables include additional dimensions of height or depth above the surface and shade level.
+All variables include a time dimension and some variables include additional dimensions of height or depth above or below the surface and shade level.

 |1||ALBEDO||surface albedo||dec. %||time||WRF|